samcragg/Autocrat/docs/CompilationProcess.md

 Note the dependencies are scanned for at compile time and the generated method creates them as locals (i.e. their transient).
-In addition to initializers, classes that are called back from the framework methods also get transformed so they can be called from native code, e.g. given this code:
+In addition to initializers, delegates that are called back from the framework methods also get transformed so they can be called from native code, e.g. given this code:

-    framework.Register<Class>(arguments);
+    service.Register(arguments, this.CallbackMethod);

 would be transformed to:

-    ExportedNativeMethods.Register_MethodInClass(arguments, 0);
+    Service.Register(arguments, 0);
+    ...
+    public static class NativeCallableMethods
+    {
+        [NativeCallable(...)]
+        public static void CallbackMethod(object arguments)
+        {
+            var instance = new Instance();
+            instance.CallbackMethod(arguments);
+        }
+    }

-where `0` represents the index of the method in the native method stubs array (each method in the class gets transformed similar to how the `IInitializer` method gets created and then an array is generated that contains all the exported managed methods in the native code)
+where `0` represents the index of the method in the native method stubs array (the methods in the `NativeCallableMethods` get put inside an array that gets compiled by the native compiler, see the below example).
+For this to work, the delegates are marked with `NativeDelegate` and the instead of implementing the interface, `Service` has the `RewriteInterface` attribute applied to it so that the interface methods get rewritten to call static methods on the class, which allows the delegates to be rewritten to use the indexes.
+Note that for interfaces implemented this way `null` will be passed in to them as they will never be used.

 Here's a complete example of the above.
 Starting with this code: